Prof. Dr. Michael Nebeling

 Previously, he was a Visiting Researcher in the Human-Computer Interaction Institute at Carnegie Mellon University, and a Senior Researcher and Lecturer at the Department of Computer Science at ETH Zurich.

-He obtained his PhD in Computer Science from ETH Zurich, Switzerland, an Honours degree in Information Technology and Systems from Monash University, Australia, and a Diplom in Media Computer Science from Ulm University, Germany.
+He graduated with a Doctor of Sciences from ETH Zurich, Switzerland, an Honours degree in Information Technology and Systems from Monash University, Australia, and a Diplom in Media Computer Science from Ulm University, Germany.

 His research interests are in human-computer interaction with a particular focus on interface engineering, ubiquitous computing, and augmented and virtual reality.